Planned Disruption

 modern English translation/interpretation by Michael R. Burch

-The current situation with COVID-19 should put to how fleeting our plans really are.
+The current situation with COVID-19 should put to rest how fleeting our plans really are.
 However, while everything is in an uproar and rather chaotic, we are still coming up with plans.
-What becomes emblematic of human behavior is that we know we are making plans for a target that doesn’t yet exist.
+What becomes emblematic of behavior is that we know we are making plans for a target that doesn’t yet exist.

 These are strange times indeed.